Vault integration with Gitlab CI

 vault secrets enable -path=secret kv-v2

 Success!
-Enabled the kv-v2 secrets engine at: secret/
+Enabled the kv-v2 secrets engine at: secret/Create demo password

 vault kv put secret/gitlab/auth username="demo" password="testpass"